Who Is at Fault in a Three-Car Accident?

 The words “I’m sorry” should never come out of your mouth, even for the sake of politeness.
 Do not utter anything that the other side could twist into an admission of fault.
 There is no need to make it easy for the defendant to evade liability.
 You can be certain that the defendant will try to blame you for the accident if the facts give them an opening.

 Defendants and insurance adjusters love pedestrian victims who represent themselves because it gives them a critical advantage.
 They also love victims who select substandard lawyers to represent them.
-Remember – the best way to stay out of court is to retain a law firm with a track record of winning in court, like Stracci Law Group.
+Remember – the best way to stay out of court is to retain a law firm with a track record of winning in court.

 Following are some safety tips to help you avoid common injuries in pedestrian accidents: